AlejoBI/AlejoBI/README.md

 <h2 align="left">Hi 👋!
-My name is Alejandro Bravo Isajar and I'm a IT engineer, from Colombia.</h2>
+My name is Alejandro Bravo Isajar and I'm a computer engineer in process, from Colombia.</h2>

 ###